-Roof damage as a result of ineffective ventilation is something that comes up routinely in the winter months.
-If you think that your roof is leaking, it may in fact be condensation that is the result of gaps in the structure of your roof.
+Flat roof damage as a result of ineffective ventilation is something that comes up routinely in the winter months.
+If you think that your roof is leaking, it may in fact be condensation that is the result of gaps in the structure of your flat roof.
 During the winter, heat from inside rises and is met with freezing temperatures outside.
 If your roof is not properly ventilated, this air turns to water that is then absorbed by the surrounding materials of your roof.

 This absorption can cause issues like rot, mold, and in severe cases, can compromise the integrity of your roof.
 It can be difficult to recognize when your roof is in need of this kind of maintenance, so we’ve answered your top ventilation questions:

-The first thing to take note of when assessing the health of your roof is when the building in question was constructed.
+The first thing to take note of when assessing the health of your flat roof is when the commercial or industrial building in question was constructed.
 If your building was built pre-1970, there’s a good chance that there is a ventilation issue regardless of obvious problems.
 The importance of energy efficiency is a relatively new concept, and builders likely did not pay as much attention to insulation and ventilation during a pre-1970 build.

 Poor ventilation and circulation can result in condensation or inefficient circulation of air throughout your building, which can seriously affect your energy costs.
 It is difficult to assess this, which is why at Elite Roofing, we provide a full inspection of your building and assess any maintenance concerns.
 If you are having ventilation issues in an older building, there are solutions that can be put in place to maximize your energy efficiency and minimize future damage to your structure.

-What causes ventilation issues?
+What causes ventilation issues on a flat roof?

-The most common ventilation issues are caused by penetrations to the roof that are sealed incorrectly.
+The most common ventilation issues are caused by penetrations to the flat roof that are sealed incorrectly.
 Penetrations are found in almost any building.
 HVAC units are routinely added and removed, and if the penetration remains, it will cause ventilation issues.
 If a penetration was sealed incorrectly, there may be condensation building directly beneath your HVAC unit.
 If you have easy access to your HVAC system, examine the edges and around the top and bottom.
 If there is moisture there, it may be an indication of a bigger problem.

 Is a ventilation issue the same as a leak?